Yichen Huang

 Balancing Growth and Equity: Multi-Objective Optimization in Urban Renewal with Deep Reinforcement Learning

-Jianghao Yu*, Yiche Huang*, Yuming Lin, Yu Zheng, Yuge Cui, Michael Mitzenmacher, Yong Li, and Li Tian
+Jianghao Yu*, Yichen Huang*, Yuming Lin, Yu Zheng, Yuge Cui, Michael Mitzenmacher, Yong Li, and Li Tian

 Manuscript